rodrigojra/causal-log/README.md

 # Causal log

-This project is to simulate to add and execute causality information under a operation/command that will be executed in a SMR (State Machine Replication) and save this information under the replica recovery log.
+This project is to simulate to add and execute causality information under an operation/command that will be executed in an SMR (State Machine Replication) and save this information under the replica recovery log.

-With that information, we can parallelize the operations under recovery phase.
+With that information, we can parallelize the operations under the recovery phase.

 ## Usage